AndreLiar/Plateformprojob/README.md

 ### Candidate Features:
 - **Authentication**: Sign up and log in as a Candidate.
+- **Comprehensive Profile Management**:
+    - Build a detailed professional profile including a headline, summary, and contact information.
+    - Add skills using an interactive tag system.
+    - List detailed work experience and education history.
 - **Dashboard**:
-    - **My Profile**: (Placeholder) View and edit profile information.
+    - **Profile Strength Indicator**: A visual guide that encourages candidates to complete their profile for better visibility.
-    - **Applied Jobs**: View a list of jobs they have applied for and their current status.
+    - **Applied Jobs**: View a list of jobs they have applied for and track their real-time application status as updated by recruiters.
+    - **Saved Jobs**: Bookmark interesting jobs to apply for later.
 - **Job Application**:
     - Browse all open job listings.
     - View detailed job descriptions.
-    - Apply for jobs by uploading a CV (PDF, DOC, DOCX).
+    - **One-Click Apply**: Candidates with a completed profile and a saved CV can apply for jobs instantly.
+    - Standard application process with CV upload for new users.
 CVs are stored in Cloudinary.

 ### General Features:
-- **Public Job Listings**: A page accessible to everyone, displaying all active job postings with filtering and search capabilities (to be enhanced).
+- **Public Job Listings**: A page accessible to everyone, displaying all active job postings.
 - **CV Management**: CVs uploaded by candidates are stored in Cloudinary, and recruiters can download them.
-- **AI-Powered CV Analysis (Currently Simplified/Deferred)**:
-    - The backend infrastructure using Genkit is in place to analyze CV content against job descriptions.
-    - Features like AI score and detailed analysis summary are currently displayed as "Coming Soon" or "N/A" in the UI to ensure platform stability while these are being refined.
-Text extraction from CVs is also temporarily simplified.

 ## Project Structure